MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-11-reference-image.md

     6. Captures the installation to a Windows Imaging (WIM) file.
     7. Turns off the virtual machine.

-After some time, you will have a Windows 11 Enterprise x64 image that is fully patched and has run through Sysprep, located in the D:\\MDTBuildLab\\Captures folder on your deployment server.
-The file name is REFW11X64-001.wim.
+After some time (30-90 minutes depending on resources available), you will have a Windows 11 Enterprise x64 image that is fully patched and has run through Sysprep, located in the D:\\MDTBuildLab\\Captures folder on your deployment server.
+The file name is **REFW11X64-001.wim**.

    ![image.](../images/image-captured.png)